 An Amazon ES domain automatically sends metrics to Amazon CloudWatch so that you can gather and analyze performance statistics.
 You can monitor these metrics by using the AWS CLI or the AWS SDKs.
 For more information, see Monitoring Cluster Metrics and Statistics with Amazon CloudWatch.

 Amazon Kinesis is a managed service that scales elastically for real-time processing of streaming data at a massive scale.
 Amazon ES provides Lambda sample code for integration with Amazon Kinesis.
 For more information, see Loading Streaming Data into Amazon ES From Amazon Kinesis.

 - Amazon S3

 Amazon Simple Storage Service (Amazon S3) provides storage for the Internet.
 You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web.
 Amazon ES provides Lambda sample code for integration with Amazon S3.
-For more information, see Streaming Data to Amazon ES from Amazon S3.
+For more information, see Loading Streaming Data into Amazon ES from Amazon S3.